aeauseth/VttPrime/README.md

 Created by Aaron Auseth

 This is a proof of concept at the moment.
 My goal is to reproduce [Maptools](https://www.rptools.net/) as a web client.
-Along the way incorporate some of the fatures of [Roll20](https://roll20.net/) and [Fantasy Grounds](https://www.fantasygrounds.com/).
+Along the way incorporate some of the fetures of [Roll20](https://roll20.net/) and [Fantasy Grounds](https://www.fantasygrounds.com/).

 This is a good opportunity for me to improve my programming skills and learn the latest web frameworks and workflows (VUE, GitHut, AWS, ECMAScript 6, etc).